vitessio/website/content/docs/reference/vtctl.md

 ### EmergencyReparentShard

 Reparents the shard to the new master.
-Assumes the old master is dead and not responsding.
+Assumes the old master is dead and not responding.

 #### Example